Computable classifications of continuous, transducer, and regular functions: Background on regular functions

-If $\eta\in \{-1,0,1\}^{<\omega}$, let $\sgnd{\eta}=\sum_{s<|\eta|} \eta(s)2^{-s-1}$; similarly we define $\sgnd{\beta}$ for $\beta\in \{-1,0,1\}^{\omega}$.
-This is the \emph{signed binary representation} of $[0,1]$. \end{definition} These are two commonly used representations for the real numbers; the latter is well known to be a universal (admissible) representation.
+These are two commonly used representations for the real numbers; the latter is well known to be a universal (admissible) representation.
 Both representations are clearly not injective; for instance, each dyadic rational has two representations with respect to the standard binary representation and three with respect to the signed binary representation.
-Chauduri et al. \cite{vardi} overcome this by disallowing binary representations that end with $1111\cdots$.
+Chaudhuri, Sankaranarayanan, and Vardi~\cite{vardi} overcome this by disallowing binary representations that end with $1111\ldots$.
 This allows for a binary representation of $[0,1]$ which is injective (but not total), and therefore circumvents the issue of having to identify different representations when considering the mathematical object being computed by an automaton.

 We find this convention somewhat unsatisfactory and therefore propose to consider the more (arguably) natural standard and signed binary representations.
 These representations are also well-studied in computable analysis, and reflects practical problems in online computing more closely.